 “The word ‘cripples’ however, is thoroughly out of date at the Derwen College and on the Estate Nobody allows himself or herself to be a cripple.
 The spirit of unconquerable courage which Dame Agnes first demonstrated in her own life is alive here in a way which would give great joy to a great lady.”

 Read some of the memories of the original Derwen residents including the Randles who were the first married couple to move into The Agnes Hunt village in 1955; the Braddicks whose lives have been entwined with the Derwen for more than 70 years; the Hardy brothers who lived at Number 12; and Mark Shapcott from Number 16.

 The Agnes Hunt Village today….

 ‘The stepping stone to independent living’

-Today’s Derwen College students benefit from living in the Agnes Hunt Village – here they learn important life skills.
-For example, caring for themselves, preparing healthy meals, keeping their homes clean and tidy.
+Students at Derwen College today benefit from living in the Agnes Hunt Village.
+Here they learn important independence skills – preparing healthy meals, caring for themselves, learning housekeeping skills.
 Travel training, for instance, walking to the local shops independently or getting the bus to work.
 All these skills will help to prepare students for life after college.

 However, to enable more students to access these bungalows, they need to be modernised.